Strain Engineering of Photo-induced Topological Phases in 2D Ferromagnets: Acknowledgments

-\paragraph*{Acknowledgments-} The authors thank Ant\'{o}nio Costa for comments on the manuscript.
-T.V.C.
-A. acknowledges support by the Portuguese Foundation for Science and Technology (FCT) in the framework of the project CERN/FIS-COM/0004/2021 and the hospitality of LIP where this work was conducted.
+The authors thank António Costa and Joaquin Férnandez-Róssier for comments on this manuscript.
+T.V.C.A. acknowledges support by the Portuguese Foundation for Science and Technology (FCT) in the framework of the project CERN/FIS-COM/0004/2021 and the hospitality of LIP where this work was conducted.
 N.M.R.P. acknowledges support by the Portuguese Foundation for Science and Technology (FCT) in the framework of the Strategic Funding UIDB/04650/2020, COMPETE 2020, PORTUGAL 2020, FEDER, and through projects PTDC/FIS-MAC/2045/2021, EXPL/FIS-MAC/0953/ 2021, and from the European Commission through the project Graphene Driven Revolutions in ICT and Beyond (Ref.
 No. 881603, CORE 3).
+Additionally, N.M.R.P. acknowledges support from the Independent Research Fund Denmark (grant no. 2032-00045B) and the Danish National Research Foundation (Project No.~DNRF165).